 We will be providing each delegate with a name badge on registration.
 These will be used to help identify delegates and check that only ticket-holders gain access to the talks and buffet.

 Please let us know by email how you would like to be named on the badge and the name of any organisation you represent if applicable (if buying tickets for other delegates please let us have their information also).

 Supporting young conservationists/wildlife activists.

-Thanks to generous support from a donor we are able to offer a package which includes free tickets to the conference to four young conservationists/wildlife activists!
+Thanks to generous support from a sponsor we are able to offer a package which includes free tickets to the conference to four young conservationists/wildlife activists and an adult!

-- Originally just one package was made available – specifically for Findlay Wilde (left), the remarkable 12 year-old who built ‘Harry the Hen Harrier’ and is undoubtedly a future conservation leader (perhaps we’ll be going to HIM for bursaries in ten year’s time!).
+- Findlay Wilde, the remarkable 12 year-old who built ‘Harry the Hen Harrier’ and is undoubtedly a future conservation leader (perhaps we’ll be going to HIM for sponsorship in ten year’s time!).
 Findlay blogs at wildeaboutbirds.blogspot.co.uk.